 You can remove nodes from the system using several approaches.
 This operation works in a similar way as when you remove files and directories from a filesystem.
 If you remove a node which has underlying nodes, all the nodes will be removed.
 For example, if you remove a folder that contains several articles, both the folder itself and the articles in it will be removed.
 If the node that is being removed has underlying nodes, the administration interface will warn about this.
-In most cases, the system will ask for confirmation and if you want to keep the removed objects in the trash.
-(This default behavior is controlled by the configuration settings located in the [RemoveSettings] section of "content.ini".)
+The system will always ask for confirmation and if you want to keep the removed objects in the trash.
 The following image shows the removal confirmation dialog.